-DOCUMENTS NEEDED TO TRAVEL TO EL CALAFATE AND EL CHALTÉN
+WHAT DOCUMENTS DO YOU NEED TO TRAVEL TO EL CALAFATE AND EL CHALTÉN?

 As I mentioned in my other blog post, most provinces in Argentina would ask for a Certificado de Verano before traveling.
 However, the region of Santa Cruz leveled this up a notch, as they ask for more documents before you can set foot.

 - Certificado Habilitante para Circulación Provincial (get it here.)

 - Declaración Jurada para circulación y permanencia (get it here.)

 One of my friends who went there ahead of us told me that they didn’t check his requirements since he came by bus from Ushuaia.
 In my case, they did ask for it when I checked in my luggage at the airport.
 You don’t need to have a COVID-19 test before entering, but expect it when you return to Buenos Aires, as it is one of the requirements to enter the city (2,500 ARS for foreigners, free for locals.)